National Digital Information Infrastructure and Preservation Program: National significance

 With the rapid growth of the Internet and the World Wide Web, digital has become the principal medium to create, distribute, and store content, from text to motion pictures to recorded sound.
 Digital content now embodies much of the nation's intellectual, social, and cultural history.
 Because digital materials can be so easily altered, corrupted, or lost, these materials must be saved now if they are to remain available to today's and tomorrow's generations.

 NDIIPP provided a national focus on important policy, standards, and technical components necessary to preserve digital content.
 Investments in modeling and testing various options and technical solutions took place over several years, resulting in recommendations to the U.S. Congress about the most viable and sustainable options for long-term preservation, copyright law in the context of digital preservation, and other issues.

 In 2008, NDIIPP was the United States author for a four-nation recommendation (United States, Australia, United Kingdom, and the Netherlands) to establish laws to support digital preservation, particularly for materials at risk of being lost.
 That report summarized the state of digital preservation in each country at the time and highlighted relevant existing law for each country.

 NDIIPP kickstarted the Library's efforts to advice individuals on personal digital archiving.
 This resulted in an e-book on the topic and the seeds of the current Library of Congress website on Personal Digital Archiving.

 NDIIPP managed the Congressional appropriation to kick-start many important digital preservation endeavors, some in the Digital preservation partnership projects section.
 Two others of note were issues that had some prior development but were realized fully with the assistance of NDIIPP funding.
 The first technology was LOCKSS, a tool for digital preservation of scholarly articles and other digital formats.
 The second was a pilot project for archiving digital content from the WNET Public Broadcasting station, the Preserving Digital Public Television Project.
 That project evolved into today's American Archive of Public Broadcasting.

 In keeping with the mission of the NDIIPP, they are working with over 1,400 collections globally to preserve institution's at-risk digital content.
 The collection's content ranges from Arts and Culture, Religion and Philosophy, Social Sciences, and World History and Cultures.
-The Library of Congress provides a full list of the collections as well as a interactive map of the collections' geographical location.
+The Library of Congress provides a full list of the collections as well as an interactive map of the collections' geographical location.